CycloneDX/sbom-utility/README.md

 ##### `--error-limit` flag

 Use the `--error-limit x` flag to reduce the formatted error result output to the first `x` errors.
-By default, only the first 10 errors are output with an informational messaging indicate `x/y` errors were shown.
+By default, only the first 10 errors are output with an informational messaging indicating `x/y` errors were shown.

 ##### `--error-colorize` flag